MaoZiming/papers/6-system-structure/63-the.md

 * Pages and segments.

-> Therefore we have arranged the whole system as a society of sequential processes, progressing with un- defined speed ratios.
+> Therefore we have arranged the whole system as a society of sequential processes, progressing with un-defined speed ratios.

 Three contributions:
 1. A demonstration of the concept of software layering and how it leads to better verification and testing of a system.